TiBianMod/vuex-orm-decorators/README.md

 Typescript Decorators to simplify vuex-orm integration in typescript projects.
 If you are using the [vue-module-decorators](https://github.com/championswimmer/vuex-module-decorators) or [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator) packages then this will allow you to use the vuex-orm plugin in the same way.

-Using the decorators allows better type safety in your projects by allowing you to create conventional Typescript properties, and anotate them as fields.
+Using the decorators allows better type safety in your projects by allowing you to create conventional Typescript properties, and anotate them as fields for a better experience.
 Intellisense in Visual Studio Code just works with the annotations, where it doesn't in the vanilla plugin without boilerplate.
-Removes the 'magic string' aspect of vuex-orm.

-This documentation isn't supposed to be a replacement for the vuex-orm documentation, if you are unfamiliar with the concepts the check out their documentation: https://vuex-orm.github.io/vuex-orm/guide/prologue/what-is-vuex-orm.html.
+This documentation isn't supposed to be a replacement for the vuex-orm documentation, if you are unfamiliar with the concepts of vuex-orm then check out their documentation: https://vuex-orm.github.io/vuex-orm/guide/prologue/what-is-vuex-orm.html.
 I have linked to relevant guide pages in their documation throughout this documentation.

 ##### Contribute

 If you have improvements or contributions to make, I will happily check and merge in pull requests.

 &nbsp;
+## Setup
 ### Installation

 ```